learningequality/ka-lite-installers/osx/README.md

 Open the built package from the Getting Started section at `temp/output/KA-Lite.pkg` and follow the prompts.
 For the curious, you can see installation logs in the `Console` application, just filter the entries with "KA-Lite".

-KA Lite will be installed in the `/Applications/KA-Lite/` folder along with the license, readme, release notes, and the support folder.
+KA Lite will be installed in the `/Applications/KA-Lite/` folder along with the uninstall.tool, license, readme, release notes, and the support folder.
 The `support` folder contains the content pack archive, the PyRun environment, and the scripts.

 When testing locally built packages, we recommend using VirtualBox for a clean environment.
 Making an OS X Virtual Machine for VirtualBox is beyond the scope of this document but you can easily find references on the net.